gkapfham/pyohio2021-presentation/slides.md

 - **Using text editors that integrate with language servers**
 - **Using the mypy type checker in your terminal window of text editor**

+In my experience, Pyright and mypy are exceptional tools that have detected many defects in my code before I ran either the test suite or the program itself.
+For my recent Python projects, I setup Pyright to run asynchronously in Neovim and highlight problems as soon as they are detected.
+I also run mypy in my terminal window and in GitHub actions whenever I push a commit to a branch.

+Okay, let's recap where we're at in this talk!

+**Full screen video**

+I acknowledge that it has taken time for me to understand better how to interpret the output of these tools -- and to know when to ignore their output!
+-- I've seen evidence that they help me write better Python programs.

+In the remainder of the talk I want to highlight some of my experiences in building a Python program with type annotations.
+Specifically, I want to show you how using type annotations can give you features "nearly for free" and help you to find bugs very quickly.
+If you check the notes for this video on YouTube you will see references to the project I built.
+Check out the source code that I wrote and share your feedback on either YouTube or GitHub!

 -->

 ---